ewendel/elm-workshop/README.md

     *  [Atom editor setup](https://github.com/halohalospecial/atom-elmjutsu#setup)

 1. [`elm-format`](github.com/avh4/elm-format#for-elm-018) is a crucial tool to make your Elm experience more enjoyable.
-    * Remember to ake sure that `elm-format` is available on your PATH or that you tell your editor where to find it
+    * Remember to make sure that `elm-format` is available on your PATH or that you tell your editor where to find it
     * In Atom, this can be done under package settings for the `elm-format` package: input the path to the `elm-format` binary.
 (If you for example installed it via `brew` on MacOS, the path should be along the lines of `/urs/local/bin/elm-format-0.18`)
     * We also recommend you enable `Format on save`